Dhimay

 Dhimay, Dhimaya (धिमय्) or Dhime is a traditional Nepalese drum of the Newar people.
 According to the Hornbostel–Sachs classification, it belongs to the category of double-headed cylindrical membranophone.

 Description

 The drum is rather big compared to other drums played by the Newars in Nepal.
 The size of this instrument varies from diameter of 40 inches to 51 inches and length of 17 inches to 21 inches.
 The shell of the drum is made of wood or metal.
 Sometimes wooden drums are partly covered with metal foil.
 The shape of old Dhimay drums is mostly irregular, formed by the natural shape of the piece of wood being used to make the drum body.
 Modern drums are either cylindrical or slightly barrel-shaped.
 Both heads are made of goat skin.
-On the inside of the left membrane, called Mankhah (Haima in Bhaktapur) a red tuning paste (similar in function to the Syahi) is applicated, providing a deep sound.
+On the inside of the left membrane, called Mankhah (Haima in Bhaktapur) a red tuning paste (similar in function to the Syahi) is applied, providing a deep sound.